rocicorp/replicache/doc/setup.md

 ## Step 8: Poke

 Many realtime systems use WebSockets to push live updates to clients.
 This has performance benefits, but comes at a steep operational cost.
-WebSocket-based services are much more complex to scale because they have to keep state in memory for each connected client.
+WebSocket-based services are more complex to scale because they have to keep state in memory for each connected client.

 Replicache instead uses WebSockets only to hint the client that it should pull again.
 No data is sent over the socket.
 This enables developers to build their realtime web applications in the standard stateless request/response style.
 You can even build Replicache-enabled apps serverlessly (as we are here with Next.js)!
 We have found that we can get most of the performace back with HTTP/2, anyway.